Sunday, May 17, 2015

 My grandmother said Uncle Doug had “shell shock” from his experience in the war.
 That was what made him so odd, she said.
 That was what made him talk to himself and pace like a big cat.
 My mother rolled her eyes and held her tongue whenever the shell-shock theory was presented.
 She leaned toward the brain-damaged-at-birth notion.

 I never heard my uncle complain.
 He hugged us kids and tickled us, grabbing our legs just under the knee cap and wiggling them back and forth giving us what we called “shinnie, shinnies.”
-Once he took the four of us kids to the Fun House at Playland-at-the-beach.
+Once he took the four of us children to the Fun House at Playland-at-the-beach.
 Another time he took us to a roller-skating rink.
 One time we went with him to watch the Fourth of July fireworks through the fog at Marina Green.
 He spaded the garden when asked and carried my great aunt to the living room so my grandmother could change her bedding.
 Then he’d gently carry her back to bed again.

-Sometime in 1958, when I was about nine, my grandmother began to get phone calls from a bill collector.
+Sometime in 1958, when I was 10, my grandmother began to get phone calls from a bill collector.
 She’d argue and cry and hang up the phone.
 She and my mother would go in the kitchen and close the door.
 We could hear their agitated tones over the sound of the radio.
 Once I heard my mother say, “That’s the most ridiculous thing I ever heard!
 Is Doug out of his mind?”

 Then I overheard my mother talking to a friend.
 She said Uncle Doug had signed a contract for Arthur Murray dancing lessons.
 They wanted the $1,500 right away, and Grandma had finally borrowed the money on the house to make the bill collector go away.
 My mother said they took advantage of Doug, that he wasn’t bright enough to understand what he had done.